 Where to start: Durras Sports Ground.

 What you’ll see: Murramarang National Park, spotted gum trees, native birds and wildlife, Durras village, Durras Lake.

 A little further down the coast, you can cycle parallel to the beachfront from Broulee to the Moruya North Head campground.
 The trip is only 8km and once you get there you can park the bike and follow the walking track to Sandy Point – a terrific vantage point for whale watching.

-If you take the trip on a Saturday, follow the trail inland to Moruya and visit the markets on Shore Street before having lunch at any one of Moruya’s popular cafes or restaurants.
+If you take the trip on a Saturday, continue from the airport along the Coast Road that follows the river inland to Moruya, and visit the markets on Shore Street.
+Stop for lunch at any one of Moruya’s popular cafes or restaurants.